 Disclaimer: Corel provided me with no compensation or free software in exchange for this review, nor have they had any kind of editorial review or input on the content.

-Many of the features of AfterShot pro 3 will be familiar to users of other RAW editing programs, but in case you need a little bit of guidance, there is some tutorial information available online.
-Note: As of this writing, Amazon only has one book available on AfterShot Pro, and it was published back in 2012 about one of the earlier versions.
+Many of the features of AfterShot Pro 3 will be familiar to users of other RAW editing programs, but in case you need a little bit of guidance, there is some tutorial information available online.

 AfterShot Pro is Corel’s direct challenge to Adobe Lightroom’s dominance of the RAW editing market, and they aren’t ashamed to admit it.
-Front and center on the AfterShot Pro website is a claim that the latest version handles batch editing up to 4 times faster than Lightroom, and you can read the data sheet they published here.
+Front and center on the AfterShot Pro website is a claim that the latest version handles batch editing up to 4 times faster than Lightroom, and you can read the datasheet they published here (PDF).

 While seems to be faster, there are still some issues that Corel will have to overcome to properly challenge Lightroom.
 Speedy batching is great, but AfterShot’s clumsy localized editing has a long way to go to catch up to Lightroom’s excellent local options.
 If you’re not interested in doing localized edits, though, AfterShot’s compact one-screen workflow and better initial rendering might be able to convince you to switch programs.
 The best way to find out is to read this review and then test it for yourself!

-A Closer Look at Corel AfterShot Pro 3
+A Closer Review of Corel AfterShot Pro 3